Yield: 1 quart

 - Sprinkle the salt on the cabbage as you go.
 The salt pulls water out of the cabbage through osmosis, and this creates the brine in which the cabbage will ferment and sour without rotting.
 The salt will also keep the cabbage crunchy.

-- Place a small mouth jar lid onto the liquid and press down until it is submerged.
+- Place a small mouth jar lid (not the band) onto the liquid and press down until it is submerged.
 Screw the cover on the jar and let sit on the counter.
 Check it every day to make sure the small lid is keeping the cabbage covered with liquid.
 Sometimes the water continues to seep out of the cabbage and the jar may actually overflow.
 So you may want to put the jar on a plate or in a pan to catch overflowing brine.
 After a few days, taste the cabbage.
 It only takes a few days to turn tangy.
 You can leave it out for 1 to 3 weeks.
-Skim off any scum you see but don’t worry about it.
+It will culture more quickly in the summer when it's warmer.
+Skim off any scum you see as it's culturing but don’t worry about it.
 When it tastes good to you, transfer the jar to the refrigerator and enjoy.

-You can experiment and add other ingredients like apple, ginger, carrots, green cabbage, caraway seeds, etc.
+You can experiment and flavor your kraut with other ingredients like apple, ginger, carrots, curry, caraway seeds, dill, etc.

 The Kraut Making Process